DavidLaidlaw/WristVisualizer/Microsoft-Installer.md

 One of the projects within the WristVisualizer solution is a Microsoft Visual Studio Installer (Setup) project.
-Currently, WristVisualizer is not set up to build the Microsoft Installer project (named "Microsoft Installer") because, on x64 Windows machines, this project can "hang" when being built.
+Currently, WristVisualizer is not set up to build the Microsoft Installer project automatically (named "Microsoft Installer") because, on x64 Windows machines, this project can "hang" when being built.